-Note: Be careful to only use low values, no more than 1-3, as higher values may put the image out of sync.
+Be careful to only use low values, no more than 1-3, as higher values may put the image out of sync.

-To improve image quality from analog devices, select Adaptive Interpolation from the 4CIF de-interlacing drop down list for best image quality or select Blending for improved image quality.
+4CIF de-interlacing - is used to improve video stream image quality from analog devices.
+Select Adaptive Interpolation from the drop down list for best image quality.
+For improved image quality that is not as processor intensive, select Blending.
 If de-interlacing is not necessary select None.